What will Silicon Valley learn from Holmes' conviction? - NewsBreak

 What will Silicon Valley learn from Holmes' conviction?

-SAN JOSE, Calif. — (AP) — The fraud conviction of former Theranos CEO Elizabeth Holmes could offer Silicon Valley's culture of hubris and hype some valuable lessons.
+The fraud conviction of former Theranos CEO Elizabeth Holmes could offer Silicon Valley s culture of hubris and hype some valuable lessons.

 Will anyone in the tech industry actually take this moment to heart?
 Don't count on it.